 If you conducted business with Sienna Biopharmaceuticals, Inc.,

-and especially if a complaint has been filed against you or your business, even if not served yet, email us at firstname.lastname@example.org or call the firm’s Wilmington offices directly at (302) 655-5303 to schedule a free initial consultation.
+and especially if a complaint has been filed against you or your business, even if not served yet, email us at firstname.lastname@example.org or call the firm’s Wilmington offices directly at (302) 655-5303 to schedule an initial consultation.
 We can discuss the situation and share with you our initial observations at no charge.